xaviergoby/Deep-Learning-and-Computer-Vision-for-Structural-Crack-Detection-And-Classification/README.md

-# Incorporating Inductive Bias into Deep Learning: A Perspective from Automated Visual Inspection in Aircraft Maintenance
+# Application of Deep Learning (CNN's) to the Detection and Classification of Cracks in an Aircraft Panel

 * Conference paper title: *Incorporating Inductive Bias into Deep Learning: A Perspective from Automated Visual Inspection in Aircraft Maintenance, Dresden, Germany*